Artworks and Artists of Superflat

 Murakami has depicted the character in many works, like his neon colored and psychedelic treatment Hands Clasped (2015).
 Mr. DOB has been widely reproduced in posters, t-shirts, key chains, and bubble gum dispensers, among other products.
 Yet, as art critic Christopher Knight noted, "Murakami is the first major artist, Eastern or Western, to make our pervasive culture of branding a primary subject."

-Synthetic polymer paint on three canvas moderns - Museum of Modern Art, New York, New York
+Synthetic polymer paint on three canvas moderns - The Museum of Modern Art, New York, New York

 A to Z Memorial Dog